dguisadom/GPTranslator/README.md

 3. In the Environment Variables dialog, click New under the User variables or System variables box (depending on whether you want to set the variable only for the current user or for all users), then enter OPENAI_KEY as the variable name and your actual OpenAI API key as the variable value.

-After setting the OPENAI_KEY environment variable, you should be able to run GPTranslate without any API key errors.
+After setting the OPENAI_KEY environment variable, you should be able to run GPTranslator without any API key errors.

 ## Installation